Acellera/htmd/doc/CodingStyle.md

 m = htmd.Molecule('41ny')
 ```

-the second way remove the need to use htmd, all the modules are shortcutted
+the second way remove the need to use htmd, all the modules are shortcut

 ```python
 from htmd import *